kylebaron/dmutate/README.md

     library(dplyr)
     library(dmutate)

+Some variables to use in formulae:

     low_wt <- 70
     high_wt <- 90
     mu <- 80
     p.female <- 0.24

+Use `mutate_random` to implement formulae in data frame

     data.frame(ID=1:20) %>%
       mutate(GROUP = ID%%2) %>%